Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 This works well when clients use fixed sender addresses.

-Problem: many documents come from third parties — banks, insurers, authorities, or portals.
+Problem: many documents come from third parties, such as banks, insurers, authorities, or portals.
 In those cases, the sender address is not the client.

 2. Matching by sender domain